angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 will try to use their Surgical (if at all).

-One cool trick you can use is to try and bait them into using a known Surgical effect.
-By placing additional copies of Doomsday into your pile, if your opponent tries to extract them, you can *shrink* your library by that amount.
+One cool trick you can use is to try and bait them into using a known Surgical effect if you have your own in hand.
+By placing additional copies of Doomsday into your pile, if your opponent tries to extract them, you can *shrink* your library by casting your own Surgical on the original Doomsday and "shrink it" by that amount.
 This again assumes they will Surgical at a time you want but it is a possibility to be considered.

 > {B}{B}{B} + {U}{U} + Cantrip

 <row variant="pile">{{!SW}} {{!EoA}} {{!TO}} {{!DD}} {{!DD}}</row>

-Here you have a pile where, if they Surgical in response to the cantrip effect on Doomsday, you will have a deterministic win (using one of Ponder, Brainstorm or Preordain) as you can ensure you are able to see all the cards within the deck and not die to drawing too deep with Brainstorm.
+Here you have a pile where, if they Surgical in response to the cantrip effect on Doomsday, and you remove all the copies in the pile, you will have a deterministic win (using one of Ponder, Brainstorm or Preordain) as you can ensure you are able to see all the cards within the deck and not die to drawing too deep with Brainstorm.
 Even if they do not Surgical you still can just cycle twice and play Oracle with a library of 2 cards.

 ## 5. Everything Else to Consider